Found us from search engine?

 As content marketers and copywriters, we work with words every day and we try hard to get people to engage.
 Our main goal is to get people to read what we write.

 A headline is the first impression we give to users.
-If we can’t entice people to click on our website, it will be the only impression; the rest of our webpage would be considered useless.
+If we can’t entice people to click on our website, the rest of our content would be considered useless.

 To make people click on our website, we need to come up with a headline that attracts.
-Also, a great headline will help you stand out from the rest of the websites on the search engine result page.
+Also, a great headline will help you stand out from the rest of the option appearing on the search engine result page (SERP).

 A headline, or what some of us call title, is like a brief summary of our article.
 It should be able to communicate to your audience what the article is about, by just reading the title.

 Here’s an example:

 What can you interpret by just reading this headline?
 To me, it tells me that this article will provide me with 38 actionable ways to increase website traffic by 10x.
 It is clear.

 When your content does not match the title, users get dissatisfied.
 I’m sure you will be too.
 When you don’t provide what you promise, your title will be called a clickbait headline, manipulating readers to get a click.

 Yes, clickbait headlines do get you visitors… but they won’t be your customers.
-Instead, they will feel that their trust is betrayed and it will just leave a bad impression about your website.
+Instead, they will feel that their trust is betrayed and it will leave a bad impression.

 Now that’s out of the way, let’s get started with the list of words you can use to create good headlines.

-“Free” tops this list of emotional words you can use in your headline.
+“Free” tops this emotional trigger words list that you can use in your headline.
 By nature, people are attracted to the word free.
 Upon hearing that word, we get more alert and turn our heads towards that direction.

 Most, if not all, of us, can be motivated by this.
 When something is free, it means that we are getting more benefits without risking any of our hard-earned cash.